oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

     The Accelerator provides pre-built ODI code to extract data from EBS and load it into the data warehouse.

 -   **Autonomous data warehouse**`<br>`{=html} Oracle Autonomous Data Warehouse is a fully managed, preconfigured database environment.
-You do not need to configure or manage any hardware, or install any software.
+You do not need to configure or manage any hardware or install any software.
 After provisioning, you can scale the number of CPU cores or the storage capacity of the database at any time without impacting availability or performance.

-    The Accelerator provides the physical tables for the data persistence.
+    The Accelerator provides the physical tables for data persistence.

 -   **Object Storage**`<br>`{=html} Oracle Cloud Infrastructure Object Storage is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.
 Oracle Cloud Infrastructure Object Storage can store an unlimited amount of unstructured data of any content type, including analytic data.
 You can safely and securely store or retrieve data directly from the internet or from within the cloud platform.
 Multiple management interfaces let you easily start small and scale seamlessly, without experiencing any degradation in performance or service reliability.